2024 Annual Report on Internal Complaint Handling

 3. The complaint

-Complaint about the time of day when work was carried out.
+Complaint regarding the time at which work was performed.

 Resolved informally.